innolitics/rdm/README.md

   * `first_passoutput.lines` has that same output as a more convenient list of lines.

 ### Auditor Notes Extension
-As a convenience we have added some features to make it more convenient to include auditor notes.
+We have added some features to make it more convenient to include auditor notes.
 Auditor notes are references that will be convenient to an auditor but add a lot of extraneous information to others.
 In the `system.yml` file `auditor_notes` can be set true or false.